okeeffed/developer-notes/manual/AWS/Advanced-Networking.md

 ### Keys

 1. Symmetric-key encryption: All parties share the same key to encrypt and decrypt a message.
 2. Public-key encrytion (asymmetric): Each party has a public-private key pair.
-One computer uses its private key to encrypt a message and the other uses its public key to decrypt.
+One computer uses its private key to decrypt a message and the other uses its public key to encrypt.

 ### Key Exchange Encryption Keys